Eschatologue/CM_wiki/docs/spells/6th-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 You cause up to six pillars of stone to burst from places on the ground that you can see within range.
 Each pillar is a cylinder that has a diameter of 5 feet and a height of up to 30 feet.
 The ground where a pillar appears must be wide enough for its diameter, and you can target the ground under a creature if that creature is Medium or smaller.
-Each pillar has AC 5 and 30 hit points.
-When reduced to 0 hit points, a pillar crumbles into rubble, which creates an area of difficult terrain with a 10-foot radius that lasts until the rubble is cleared.
+Each pillar has AC 5 and 30 Hit Points.
+When reduced to 0 Hit Points, a pillar crumbles into rubble, which creates an area of difficult terrain with a 10-foot radius that lasts until the rubble is cleared.
 Each 5-foot-diameter portion of the area requires at least 1 minute to clear by hand.

 If a pillar is created under a creature, that creature must succeed on a Dexterity Saving Throw or be lifted by the pillar.
 A creature can choose to fail the save.